 OSU opened several renovated buildings in 2009.
-Thanks to a gift from the Donald W. Reynolds Foundation, OSU doubled the size of its School of Architecture building.
-Murray Hall, built as a women's dormitory in 1933, was renovated to house seven departments from the College of Arts and Sciences.
+Thanks to a gift from the Donald W. Reynolds Foundation, OSU doubled the size of its School of Architecture building (https://arch-ceat.okstate.edu/arch_bldg/).
 The North Classroom building, funded in part by the state's Higher Education Capital Bond Program, opened on the north side of the Stillwater campus in 2009.
 The facility offers the latest in teaching technology and features an eco-friendly eatery.